jmuchemb/fssync/README.rst

    "Wontfix" for now, because it is unlikely to happen and any solution would be quite heavy, for little benefit.

+4. What is not synchronized:

+   - access & change times: I won't implement it.
+   - inode flags (see ``chattr``\ (1) and ``lsattr``\ (1)): should be done, at least partially.
+   - file-system specific properties ?

-4. Add 2 options to map specific users or groups.
+5. Add 2 options to map specific users or groups.
 You may want this if you get permission errors and this is certainly a better solution than an option not to preserve ownership.
 Currently, on destination host, you must either run fssync as root, or configure security so that it is allowed to change ownership with same uid/gid than on source (or with same user/group names if ``--map-users`` option is given).

-5. fssync does not resume synchronization of a new file.
+6. fssync does not resume synchronization of a new file.
 Should be fixed in a future release.